srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

     interface
 - Enforcing these rules is based on best effort
 - Pycharm is helpful when changing order of parameters
-- Use linter to check consistency of types between function definition and invocation
+- Use Linter to check consistency of types between function definition and invocation

 #### Style for default parameter